Matiex virus removal guide

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-Hakops, Amadey and Cheetah are a couple of examples of other malicious programs that function as keyloggers.
-In most cases cyber criminals attempt to trick users into installing such software so that they could steal information that and misuse it to generate as much revenue as possible.
-There are many legitimate keyloggers too, although, in some cases cyber criminals use them to spy on their victims as well.
-In other words, legitimate keyloggers can be used for malicious purposes too.
+Hakops, Amadey and Cheetah are some of examples of other malicious programs that function as keyloggers.
+In most cases, cyber criminals attempt to trick users into installing this software so that they can steal information and misuse it to generate as much revenue as possible.
+There are many legitimate keyloggers on the web, however, in some cases, cyber criminals use them to monitor victims.
+I.e., legitimate keyloggers can be used for malicious purposes.

 How did Matiex infiltrate my computer?

-Research shows that cyber criminals use malspam campaigns (emails) as a tool to deceive users into installing Matiex on their computers.
-To be more precise, they send emails that contain a malicious attachment (Microsoft Office Excel document).
-The aforementioned malicious document is capable of installing Matiex only if users open it and enable editing/content (macros commands).
-Although, malicious documents opened with Microsoft Office versions that were released before year 2010 infect computers without asking any permissions.
-Microsoft Office 2010 and newer versions include the "Protected View" mode which prevents malicious documents from installing malware automatically.
+Research shows that cyber criminals use malspam email campaigns to deceive users into installing Matiex on their computers.
+I.e., they send emails that contain a malicious attachment, a Microsoft Office Excel document capable of installing Matiex, but only if users open it and enable editing/content (macros commands).
+Malicious documents opened with Microsoft Office versions that were released before 2010 infect computers automatically without asking any permissions.
+Microsoft Office 2010 and newer versions include "Protected View" mode, which prevents malicious documents from installing malware automatically.

-It is strongly recommended to ignore irrelevant emails that contain attachments or web links.
-It is worthwhile to mention that users receive malspam campaigns from unknown, suspicious addresses.
-Also, such emails often are disguised as important, official, sent from legitimate companies, organizations.
-Furthermore, software should not be downloaded (or installed) via third party downloaders (or installers), Peer-to-Peer networks, unofficial sites, unofficial pages, free file hosting sites, etc. Files and programs should be downloaded only from official websites and through direct links.
-It is also important to update and/or activate installed software only with tools or implemented functions that are designed by official software developers.
-It is not legal to activate any licensed programs with 'cracking' tools.
-And finally, any computer is safer if it is regularly scanned with a reputable anti-spyware or antivirus software.
+You are strongly advised to ignore irrelevant emails that contain attachments or web links.
+Note that users often receive malspam campaign emails from unknown, suspicious addresses.
+The emails are often disguised as important and official as if sent from legitimate companies/organizations.
+Furthermore, software and files should not be downloaded or installed via third party downloaders/installers, Peer-to-Peer networks, unofficial sites, unofficial pages, free file hosting sites, etc. Use official websites and direct links.
+It is also important to update and activate installed software only with tools or implemented functions that are designed by official software developers.
+It is illegal to activate any licensed programs with 'cracking' tools.
+Finally, computers are safer when regularly scanned with reputable anti-spyware or antivirus software.
 If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

 Malicious email used to distribute Matiex: